codingColinMcM/Social-Network-Mongoose/README.md

 # Social-Network-Mongoose

 I really think Keanen might be ghay, that's ok.
 I know I could take him in a fight.
-It would be weird but
+It would be weird but I

 ## Description